Welcome to today's edition of the Rush 24-7 podcast.

 The number one thing that I think is significant from these polls is that average Republicans, rank and file Republicans, have more or less coalesced around Donald Trump.

-That is, the rank and file is ahead of the leadership, which is still uh disputing whether Donald Trump should be the nominee or whether they should support Donald Trump as the nominee.
+That is, the rank and file is ahead of the leadership, which is still disputing whether Donald Trump should be the nominee or whether they should support Donald Trump as the nominee.

 And that obviously is important.

-Well, you realize the import of that.
+Well, you realize the importance.

-Saboteau is saying the party has already unified behind Trump.
+That Sabateau is saying the party has already unified behind Trump.

 That's what these polls have to mean.

-And Quinnipia Act has its reputation.
+And Quinnipiac has its reputation.

 People respect it.

-So it's got Trump up by four in one of these three states, and within the margin of error tied with Hillary and the other two, and nobody can believe it.
+So it's got Trump up by four in one of these three states and within the margin of error tied with Hillary and the other two.

 They've accepted Trump.

-And their buds and uh and others that are related to them.
+The only people that haven't are the establishment and their buds and others that are related to them.

 And it's making it appear like there isn't any unity.